Drug Information Center

 - information on new drugs

 - The Drug Information Center does not answer medical legal questions

-In addition to manning the drug request line, the Drug Information Center provides several additional services:
+In addition to responding to drug information questions, the Drug Information Center provides several additional services:

-- Our staff write reviews and medication use evaluations for The Formulary Monograph Service each month.
+- Our staff has a contract to create evidence-based evaluations of new drugs and medication use evaluations for The Formulary Monograph Service each month.

-- Our staff also serve on several editorial boards and serve as reviewers for pharmacotherapy and drug therapeutics related journals and textbooks.
+- Our staff also serve on several editorial boards and provide peer review services for at least 10 medical and pharmacy journals each year.

 - We develop comparative efficacy reports for Wolters Kluwer Health for use in their various drug databases.

 The second purpose of the Drug Information Center is education.
-Fourth-year pharmacy students have the option of taking a six-week rotation elective at the center to get real-world experience researching and collecting the information that goes to answer center inquires.
+Fourth-year pharmacy students have the option of completing a six-week elective rotation at the center to get real-world experience researching and responding to center inquires.

 The Drug Information Center occasionally participates in contracts to provide drug information.
-Please contact Dr. Baker listed above with inquiries regarding drug information contracts.
+Please contact Danial Baker with inquiries regarding drug information contracts.

 The Drug Information Center was established by the College of Pharmacy in Pullman in 1973 and was transferred to the Spokane campus in 1988.
 It is the only source of its type for the state.
 The center is primarily funded by the College of Pharmacy as a teaching laboratory and support for our students and preceptors.
 Additional funding is provided by gifts and contracts.